HYFIX Hardware Setup

 HYFIX device, ADS-B antenna, cable and power supply

-Remove the protective cap from the antenna port on the top of the miner.
+There is a protective cap on the TNC antenna connector on the top of the device - move this to one side as shown below (it is recommended to not rip or cut off this dust cap or it can lead to problems with moisture ingress).
 Grab the ADS-B antenna and push the connector on the bottom of the antenna onto the connector on the top of the device.
 Once they are pushed together, you can then screw the “collar” of the antenna side until it is finger tight.

 Device setup page